google/GTXiLib/README.md

 ## What is GTXiLib?
-GTXiLib (spelled GTX eye lib) is library of APIs for iOS accessibility testing that can be easily embedded into any test framework or tool, for example it has XCTest integration and can be used with EarlGrey.
-GTXiLib works by installing "checks" on your existing test cases so that before test teardown the checks are evaluated on your app to look for accessibility issues such as missing labels.
+GTXiLib, Google Toolbox for Accessibility for the iOS platform or simply GTX-eye is framework for iOS accessibility testing which can also be embedded into any tool.
+GTXiLib has XCTest integration and can be used with any XCTest based frameworks such as EarlGrey.
+GTXiLib enhances the value of your tests by installing "accessibility checks" on them, your existing test cases can double as accessibility tests with no other code change on your part.
+GTXiLib is able to accomplish this by hooking into the test tear down process and invoking the registered accessibility checks (such as check for presence of accessibility label) on all elements on the screen.

 ## Getting Started